LemmyNet/lemmy-docs/src/contributors/05-federation.md

 Below are explanations and examples for all actors, objects and activities from Lemmy.
 These include many optional fields which you can safely ignore.

+If you have trouble to make your project federate with Lemmy, feel free to [open an issue](https://github.com/LemmyNet/lemmy/issues).
+Make sure to include the specific federation messages you are sending, and any errors returned by Lemmy.

 ## Context

 ```json